nautobot/nautobot/nautobot/docs/user-guides/getting-started/interfaces.md

 Clicking the `Create` button will take you back to the home screen for the Device Type you are editing.
 There, you will see that the **Interfaces** tab now has the expected 21 Interfaces listed.

-> NOTE: As of this writing (Nautobot 1.0.3), Interfaces cannot be assigned in to a LAG in the Device Type template; component
+!!! note
-> Interfaces must be designated in the specific instantiation of s Device created from the Device Type
+    As of this writing (Nautobot 1.0.3), Interfaces cannot be assigned in to a LAG in the Device Type template; component Interfaces must be designated in the specific instantiation of s Device created from the Device Type

 ![](../images/getting-started-nautobot-ui/17-templated-interfaces.png)